The NTU Partitioned Matching Game for International Kidney Exchange Programs: Hardness results for partition classes of constant size

 Finally, as each player must strictly improve, every $a_i$ vertex is matched in $M'$ and so they are matched to $C_j$ players.
-Whenever a $C_j$ player participates in the blocking by matching one of its vertices to an $a_i$ vertex, $\{ c_j^1a_{j_1},c_j^2a_{j_2},c_j^3a_{j_3} \} \subseteq M'$, because $D_j\notin \mathcal{P}$ and $C_j$ must strictly improve.
-Combining this with that fact that each $a_i$ is matched, we obtain that these players must correspond to an exact 3-cover. \end{proof} The statement of the theorem follows. \end{proof}
+Whenever a $C_j$ player participates in the blocking coalition by matching one of its vertices to an $a_i$ vertex, $\{ c_j^1a_{j_1},c_j^2a_{j_2},c_j^3a_{j_3} \} \subseteq M'$, because $D_j\notin \mathcal{P}$ and $C_j$ must strictly improve.
+By combining this with the fact that each $a_i$ is matched, we obtain that these players must correspond to an exact 3-cover. \end{proof} The statement of the theorem follows. \end{proof}

 Intuitively, it would be tempting to conjecture that the weak core is always nonempty in any NTU partitioned matching game.
-However, the following example (given by Zsuzsanna Jankó) shows that this is not the case.
+However, the following example (communicated to us by Zsuzsanna Jankó) shows that this is not the case.